EricPedley/Yospital/README.md

 ![project screenshot](https://user-images.githubusercontent.com/48658337/125121265-824acd80-e0a8-11eb-8064-9f4943411493.png)
 [Demo Link](https://justcare.herokuapp.com/landing.html)
 ## Description
   Allows users to find nearby hospitals and to read and post reviews.
 It uses an Express backend to talk to Firebase and uses Bootstrap for frontend styling.
+This project was made at HealthHacks 2019 by Alex Ruiz, Alex Peng, Eric Pedley, and Andrew Vuong.

 # Justcare server
 Welcome.
 This is a guide to using the server's API endpoints.